RaunoT/plex-rewind/README.md

 4. The application should now be running on [http://localhost:3000](http://localhost:3000).

 5. (optional) You can expose the app to the internet using a reverse proxy of your choice.
+Or you can skip all of the above, fork this repository instead, and deploy it to [Vercel](https://vercel.com).
+You can set the env variables under "Settings" > "Environment Variables" for your project.

 ## Development